BenTAMUC/SURI_CLI/README.md

 ## Usage

+To use DID Orbit CLI, users need only:
+1. clone this repo
+2. 'npm install' in command line
-To use SURI CLI, users need only clone the repo, from there users will enter 'node index.js' into the command line to run the program
+3. 'node index.js' in command line to run program

 This will do the following:
 - Display Welcome screen
-- Prompt user to input a display name
+- Prompt user to input data to start there new did document

-After display name is provided:
+After the information is provided:
 - DID:KEY identity is created for database
-- Initial eldest key sigchain link is generated and inputed into the database
+- Initial eldest key is placed into the did doc as the first verification method

-After this first launch of SURI CLI, users will launch the app by appending there display name onto the prior command line input
-Example: 'node index.js displayname'

-This will open the previously made database

-From there users will be able to make the following changes to there sigchain:
+From there users will be able to make the following changes to there did doc:
+- add
+- delete

+Add will provide the following options:
+- Add Social Profile
-- Add social proof
+- Add Verification Method
-- Add keys
+- Add Web Services

+Delete will provide the following options
+- Delete Social Profile
+- Delete Verification Method
-- Revoke
+- Delete Web Services

 Simply follow the prompts when completing these functions